openstack/openstack-manuals/doc/config-reference/source/compute/schedulers.rst

 The GroupAffinityFilter ensures that an instance is scheduled on to a host from a set of group hosts.
 To take advantage of this filter, the requester must pass a scheduler hint, using ``group`` as the key and an arbitrary name as the value.
-Using the :command:`nova` command-line client, use the ``--hint`` flag.
+Using the :command:`openstack server create` command, use the ``--hint`` flag.
 For example:

 .. code-block:: console

-   $ nova boot --image IMAGE_ID --flavor 1 --hint group=foo server-1
+   $ openstack server create --image IMAGE_ID --flavor 1 \
+     --hint group=foo server-1

 This filter should not be enabled at the same time as :ref:`GroupAntiAffinityFilter` or neither filter will work properly.